Concepts

 The smart router classifies each request's complexity and routes it to the most appropriate model based on a routing profile you specify.
 This saves cost on simple requests while ensuring complex ones get capable models.

-The router is pure rule-based logic with no external calls.
-Classification takes under 1 microsecond.
+The router is pure rule-based logic — deterministic, with zero external calls.

 How to use it